tuanahuseynli/Hungry-Frogacat/README.md

 # Hungry-Frogcat
-Hungry Frogcat is a Python/Pygame twist on the classic Snake game—guide a growing cat to collect heart-shaped treats, dodge obstacles, and beat your high score!
+Hungry Frogcat is a Python/Pygame twist on the classic Snake game—guide a growing cat to collect heart-shaped treats, dodge obstacles, and high score history.

 𐙚 Features
 - Cat avatar moves around eating hearts to grow longer.